VetleGunnarsen

 How about training needs?
 A 16-year-old academy player, who comes to training after school and prepare for examination next week, can't possibly handle the same workload as a professional first-team player...

-Also, here is another benefit of U21 or U18 teams: If you happen to have first-team members recovering from injury, they can play at the reserves to build match fitness before being ready for some first team action.
+Also, here is another benefit of U21 or U18 teams: If you happen to have first-team members recovering from injury, they can play at the reserves to build match fitness before being ready for the first team action.